Bring the user into the design process

 Look beyond the visible

-Each challenge card reveals a hidden message that can only be read through the architect’s glasses.
+Each challenge card carries a hidden message, one that can only be read through the architect’s glasses.
+It is a small gesture, but a precise one: it asks you to look at the same thing differently.